2015 6 Hours of Nürburgring: Qualifying

-In LMP2, Tandy and Matthew Howson took the fastest two-lap average time of 1 minute and 46.505 seconds late in the session.
+In LMP2, Tandy and Matthew Howson took the fastest two-lap average time of 1:46.505 late in the session.
 The duo were then three-tenths of a second faster than the No. 26 G-Drive Racing Oreca of Julien Canal and Bird with Nelson Panciatici and Vincent Capillaire putting the No. 26 Signatech Alpine car in third.
 The second G-Drive Racing car was fourth and the Team SARD Morand entry rounded out the top five.
 Ricardo González spun leaving the Dunlop hairpin but did not make contact with the barriers and was able to continue.
-Toni Vilander and Bruni, competing in the No. 71 Ferrari, were the fastest LMGTE Pro drivers with a two-lap average time of 1 minute and 54.275 seconds, and took AF Corse first pole position since the 2014 6 Hours of Circuit of the Americas.
+Toni Vilander and Bruni, competing in the No. 71 Ferrari, were the fastest LMGTE Pro drivers with a two-lap average time of 1:54.275, and took AF Corse first pole position since the 2014 6 Hours of Circuit of the Americas.
 They qualified 0.055 seconds in front of the sister Ferrari driven by James Calado and Davide Rigon.
 The Danish pairing of Marco Sørensen and Christoffer Nygaard in the No. 95 Aston Martin took third and the two Porsche GTEs rounded out the top five.
-The Russian duo of Victor Shaytar and Alexei Basov took the pole position in LMGTE Am, half a second faster than the second-placed qualifier, the No. 98 Aston Martin.
+The Russian duo of Viktor Shaytar and Aleksey Basov took the pole position in LMGTE Am, half a second faster than the second-placed qualifier, the No. 98 Aston Martin.
 Dalla Lana stopped on track in the closing seconds of qualifying due to a throttle problem but was able to restart.